rsk20/AlbanianRedCrossAPP/README.md

 <h4>5.
 Offline Access:</h4>

 - The app will allow users to access first aid information and emergency contacts even when offline.
-- With SQLite the datas gained will be stored and retrieved.
+- With SQLite the datas gained will be kept on this database.
 (SQLite Is an open-source relational database that does not need internet connection and is used to perform database operations on android devices such as storing, manipulating or retrieving persistent data from the database)
+- Local Storage (Internal/External) will be used to store the data

 -------------------------------------------------------